bash-my-aws/bash-my-aws/docs/pipe-skimming.md

 `skim-stdin` to accept resource identifiers via arguments and/or piped input on STDIN.

-AFAIK, this pattern has not previsouly been described.
+AFAIK, this pattern has not previously been described.